examind-ai/support-documentation/it-administration/lms-integrations/brightspace.md

 ## Step 2: Assessment Deeplink

-Refer to [Assessment Deeplink](../../get-started/lms-integrated/assessment-deeplink.md#brightspace) for instructions on how to link a Blackboard assessment to an EXAMIND assessment.
+Refer to [Assessment Deeplink](../../get-started/lms-integrated/assessment-deeplink.md#brightspace) for instructions on how to link a Brightspace activity to an EXAMIND assessment.